Behavior Analysis: 93% – Correction: 94%

 For a moment you consider the futility of this search.
 How can anyone hope to hide in a world that’s this connected?
 The Good pervades all – even those outside its reach.
 All are one with the Good and the Good is one with all.
 You walk along one line, one connection, mapped by the quanputers that monitor all connections, maintaining the Good.
 How many others follow these lines today?

 As the thought crosses your mind, suddenly the room goes black except for the electric white line you follow.
 Your eyes dart in a panic all around you as your heart skips three beats.
 It’s not a line – it’s a web.
-Millions and millions of paths connecting millions of points extend to infinity in all directions.
+Millions and millions of paths connecting millions of millions of points extend to infinity in all directions.
 You focus on the one to your immediate right and see that as it shifts, its four connected lines shift, then the dozens they are connected to, then hundreds and then thousands of other lines light up and shift beyond that.
 Some glow a faint green, some glow a faint red.
 The dance extends out to infinity.
 You raise your hand do tap your implant center at the back of your skull.
 It’s too beautiful and it’s too Good and it’s too overwhelming and it’s too confusing and you blink and it’s all gone and you’re standing still and what is that buzzing noise…

 Behavior Analysis: 90% – Correction: 87%

 The buzzing is a deviation alarm.
+A deviation??
 Your first in months!
 You shake your head quickly like you’re trying to get water out of your ear.
 You glance at the clock projected in front of you.
 The room is just like it was thirty seconds ago, except you have stopped moving and your heart is racing.
 Thirty seconds?
 It felt more like five minutes!
 But 5% is an extreme deviation from the Good.
 You jar yourself into motion, making a note to get your implants checked by the optometrist soon.

 After a few seconds, you slow your pace to give you time to think.
 Such a projection surely could not have been a simple visual malfunction.
 The implants were stable technology.
 They were of the Good.
 They connected the members of the Good to the Sphere and allowed the quanputers to refine the Good.
 So what just happened?